 IP Licensing In Global Perspective

 In today’s information-intensive and dematerialized business environment, international IP licensing transactions are among the most common transactions.
-Thus, a licensing environment which is built on positive voluntary licensing policies like market-based incentives and strong intellectual property (IP) protections is required in order to promote a healthy rate of technology diffusion.
+Thus, a licensing environment that is built on positive voluntary licensing policies like market-based incentives and strong intellectual property (IP) protection is required in order to promote a healthy rate of technology diffusion.
 For example: Through licensing U.S. has earned $386 billion in gross industry output, $80 billion in tech transfer activities revenues.
-Also, licensing has contributed $150 billion to American GDP and between 1.1 and 3.8 million person years of employment between 1996 and 2010.
-The example of U.S. shows that IP commercialization is one of the successful drivers of economic growth in developed nations.
-According to an estimate, global IP licensing market is $250 billion annually out of which IBM alone contributes $2 billion.
+Also, licensing has contributed $150 billion to American GDP and between 1.1 and 3.8 million person-years of employment between 1996 and 2010.
+The example of the U.S. shows that IP commercialization is one of the successful drivers of economic growth in developed nations.
+According to an estimate, the global IP licensing market is $250 billion annually out of which IBM alone contributes $2 billion.

 Case Studies of IP Licensing by Companies and Individuals

 Elliot Rais is an entrepreneur, inventor, and author.
 He teamed up with General Patent Corporation International to enforce a patent on call forwarding technology.
 The successful patent enforcement resulted in 9 licensees including some big IP Holdings portfolio companies like Pacific Bell Telephone Company, Forward technologies LLC, etc.